-Idaho Utility Spurns Coal, Pledges '100-Percent Clean Energy By 2045'
+Idaho Utility Spurns Coal, Pledges 100 Percent 'Clean' Energy By 2045

 "The company that serves over half-a-million customers calls the effort 'Clean Today, Cleaner Tomorrow,' " member station Boise State Public Radio reports.
 "Nearly 50 percent of the electricity the company currently generates comes from hydro power.
 About a fifth comes from coal."

 As it announced the news, Idaho Power also said it has reached a deal to buy electricity from a 120-megawatt solar farm, which will be built south of Twin Falls.
-That facility is still in the planning phases, and the deal will require state regulators' approval.
+That facility is still in the planning phase, and the deal will require state regulators' approval.

-"Similar clean energy pledges have been made by utilities in Iowa, Minnesota, and California," Boise State Public Radio's Matt Guilhem reports for NPR's Newscast unit.
+"Similar clean energy pledges have been made by utilities in Iowa, Minnesota and California," Boise State Public Radio's Matt Guilhem reports for NPR's Newscast unit.

 Across the U.S., Idaho is far from alone in shutting down coal power plants.
 As NPR's Jeff Brady reports, the domestic U.S. coal industry is declining — even as exports to China and other Asian countries are rising.